-- Use the --help flag to get more information on each script. - Read more at: http://openfoamwiki.net/index.php/Contrib_PyFoam - pyFoam is OpenSource, so you can modify it according to your needs. - At the same time as you dig into pyFoam, you will also learn how to do Python script programming.
+- pyFoam is OpenSource, so you can modify it according to your needs. - At the same time as you dig into pyFoam, you will also learn how to do Python script programming.

 An alternative for modifying dictionaries

 - As always, you can do things in different ways... - See the chtMultiRegionFoam/multiRegionHeater for a changeDictionaryDict, which can be used together with changeDictionary to set up dictionaries. - Search the Forum for change Dictionary